Athlon007/MOP/README.md

 - Drivable Fury
 - Second Ferndale

-The mod will also work with other mods whic are not on the list.
+The mod will also work with other mods which are not on the list.
 If it isn't, please report that on GitHub, or one of the official mod hosting websites.

 **THIS MOD IS NOT COMPATIBLE WITH KRUFPS!** Use only one of the mods.